borgbackup/borg/docs/faq.rst

       Archive extraction has optional support to extract all-zero chunks as holes in a sparse file.
     * Some filesystem specific attributes, like btrfs NOCOW, see :ref:`platforms`.
-    * For hardlinked symlinks, the hardlinking can not be archived (and thus, the hardlinking will not be done at extraction time).
-The symlinks will be archived and extracted as non-hardlinked symlinks, see :issue:`2379`.

 Are there other known limitations?
 ----------------------------------